On this page, we will look at the following issues concerning the compilation of a slide show:

 Select the image you want to compress from your presentation.
 Open the Picture Format tab.
 Click the Compress Pictures button in the Adjust menu:

 The following menu window will appear; under Apply only to this picture, you can select which images to compress.
 Set the purpose of the image under Target Output.
 You can also select whether you wish to permanently delete cropped areas from the image.
 Accept by clicking on OK.

 When you have accepted the changes you will get a message saying that compressing them will affect the image quality.
 When you click on Apply, the program will compress the images and the storage size of your presentation is reduced.

 We mentioned cropping images above. though it is usually best to crop an image with the image processor, you can also crop them with the slide-show program.

-With PowerPoint, select the image you want to crop and then select Crop in the Size group on the Format tab in the Picture Tools menu.
+With PowerPoint, select the image you want to crop and then select Crop in the Size group on the Picture Format tab.